 9 Health Issues You Can Develop If You Don’t Get Enough Sleep

-If you never get enough sleep, it may not seem like that big of a deal.
+If you don't get enough sleep, it may not seem like that big of a deal.
 Plenty of people get by on only a few hours a night, and somehow make it through their day — albeit with a few extra cups of coffee.
 Others even seem to thrive on little sleep.
 But the reality is, chronic sleep deprivation is bad for you.
 And it can even play a role in the development of certain health issues.

 "Getting a proper night of sleep is essential to our health," Bill Fish, certified sleep science coach and co-founder of Tuck, tells Bustle.
-"In fact, sleep is now known as the third pillar of wellness along with exercise and nutrition."
-Which is why a lack of it is not something to be taken lightly.
+"In fact, sleep is now known as the third pillar of wellness along with exercise and nutrition," which is why a lack of it is not something to be taken lightly.

 "As a society, we are finally coming to the realization that someone who gets a full night of sleep shouldn’t be perceived as lazy, but on the contrary — they are recharging their body and mind for the day ahead," Fish says.
 "There is no badge of honor for saying you only slept four hours the night before."

-So if you aren't already, start making sleep a priority.
+So if you don't already, start making sleep a priority.
 "A grown adult should shoot for seven to nine hours a night," Fish says.
 "Your body [and brain] will thank you."
 Read on for the health issues that can develop when you don't get enough sleep, according to experts.

 1. High Blood Pressure